Meet The GulfSAR Team

 “I have been fortunate enough for God to place me in some pretty tough spots, in order to help save people, and I look forward to continuing this journey as it’s become the passion in my life.”

-Miranda Garner
+Miranda Windham

-Executive Assistant | Comms
+Executive Administrator | Comms

 Miranda Garner is a proud mother of two and a nursing student.
 Living in Mississippi, she became involved in hurricane rescue and relief after personally seeing the devastation that happens post hurricane, the enormous amount of people panicking and stuck with nothing.
 Living on the Gulf Coast, Miranda’s family has been the ones in need and the help and resources available today wasn’t around.
 “I want to continue to be the light through some of people’s darkest days!”